Revelation Space: Summary

+The novel ends with Khouri awakening on the surface of the neutron star, and meeting Sylveste and Pascal.
+She learns that the star is an artificial construct that serves as a vast computer, and while all of their bodies were destroyed, the computer had scanned them and was able recreate them.
+She also learns that the Mademoiselle was another Amarantin simulation, though one that believed it a mistake to test the inhibitors.
+Sylveste and Pascal plan to stay on the construct, to learn more about the Amarantins, who's civilization was also archived.
+Khouri decides to leave to join Volyova, and make plans to return to the Infinity, where the Melding Plague has seemly gained control of the ship from Sun Stealer.

 Publication history

 This was Alastair Reynolds's first published novel, and was published in a relatively small initial print run in the United Kingdom.
 It subsequently became a collectible first edition.

 Reception

-Thomas M. Wagner of SF Reviews wrote that "despite my disappointment, images and bits and pieces of the novel simply would not get out of my head.
-This is saying something, since, with the volume of SF and fantasy I read, I do not exactly retain an eidetic memory of everything I've read that I can call up in a second or two unless the book literally bowled me over.
-But in the case of Revelation Space, two and three years later I still could remember the opening scene in the archaeological dig on the lonely planet of Resurgam with remarkable clarity.
+Thomas M. Wagner of SF Reviews wrote that "I could simply not get certain passages and scenes out of my head.
+Years later I still could remember the opening scene in the archaeological dig on the lonely planet of Resurgam with remarkable clarity.
 The dark, eerie corridors of the vast starship Nostalgia for Infinity still brought haunting images to mind."

 A Dragonsworn review notes "there's plenty of beautifully scripted action sequences, and gorgeous descriptions—especially where the Nostalgia for Infinity is concerned.
 Reynolds paints a vivid picture of a haunting machine in decline, and a crew that may as well be ghosts." while observing the lack of character development.

 The Revelation Space Trilogy was listed in Damien Broderick's book Science Fiction: The 101 Best Novels 1985-2010.